 Ans:

-66. How do you handle Testing for localization and internationalization?
+66. What approach is taken to handle testing for localization and internationalization?

 Ans: